cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 4.2.
 Win32 environment, rights for installation and usage, Java-Runtime
      ------------------------------------------------------------------
 CrypTool requires a Win32 environment.

-Some functions (ANIMAL, ECC demonstration) require an installed Java Runtime Environment JRE 1.5.

-The computer equipment should have at least a 300 MHz CPU, 256 MByte RAM, and 40 MByte free space on the hard drive (low requirements).

 CrypTool 1.4.20 is supported to run under Windows XP and Windows Vista.

+Some functions (ANIMAL, ECC demonstration) require an installed Java Runtime Environment JRE (version >=1.5).

+The computer equipment should have at least a 300 MHz CPU, 256 MByte RAM, and 80 MByte free space on the hard drive (low requirements).

 Different language versions (localizations) can be used in parallel at one computer.